FAQ

 Yes.
 If you have an active referral as an RN or LPN, you can upgrade to the triple-track assessment by contacting NCAS directly.

-The NCAS process includes two parts, a computer-based Assessment (CBA) and a Simulation Lab Assessment (SLA).
-The CBA may be completed in a number of Prometric testing centres located in countries around the world.
+The NCAS assessment includes two parts, a Computer-Based Assessment (CBA) and a Simulation Lab Assessment (SLA).
+For RN (Registered Nurse) and LPN (Licensed Practical Nurse) assessments, the CBA may be completed in a number of Prometric testing centres located in countries around the world.
 However, the SLA component must be completed in-person in Vancouver, British Columbia, Canada.
+For RPN (Registered Psychiatric Nurse) assessments, both the CBA and SLA assessments are available via remote proctoring.

 Financial Support (Bursaries)